-- a) If a player meets the criteria defined in point 1) above and does not compete in any tennis event for a period of at least six (6) months but less than twelve (12) months, the entry protection shall be in effect for the first nine (9) singles and the first nine (9) doubles tournaments that the player competes in using the entry protection (excluding wild cards and entries as a direct acceptance with his current position in the PIF ATP Rankings) or for the period up to nine (9) months beginning with the first tennis event, including Special Events - Exhibitions, that the player competes in, whichever occurs first. - b) If a player meets the criteria defined in point 1) above and does not compete in any tennis event for a period of twelve (12) months or longer, the entry protection shall be in effect for the first twelve (12) singles tournaments and the first twelve (12) doubles tournaments that the player competes in using the entry protection (excluding wild cards and entries as a direct acceptance with his current position in the PIF ATP Rankings) or for the period up to twelve (12) months beginning with the first tennis event, including Special Events - Exhibitions, that the player competes in, whichever occurs first.
+- a) If a player is physically injured and does not compete in any tennis event for a period of at least six (6) months but less than twelve (12) months, the entry protection shall be in effect for the first nine (9) singles and the first nine (9) doubles tournaments that the player competes\ in using the entry protection (excluding wild cards and entries as a direct acceptance with his current position in the Pepperstone ATP Rankings) or for the period up to nine (9) months beginning with the first tennis event, including Special Events - Exhibitions, that the player competes in, whichever occurs first. - b) If a player is physically injured and does not compete in any tennis event for a period of twelve (12) months or longer, the entry protection shall be in effect for the first twelve (12) singles tournaments and the first twelve (12) doubles tournaments that the player competes\ in using the entry protection (excluding wild cards and entries as a direct acceptance with his current position in the Pepperstone ATP Rankings) or for the period up to twelve (12) months beginning with the first tennis event, including Special Events - Exhibitions, that the player competes in, whichever occurs first.

-Note: For purposes of this rule, once the player is included in the draw or accepts prize money as an on-site withdrawal, the event shall count against the players' total as specified under a) and b) above.
+\Note: For purposes of this rule, once the player is included in the draw or accepts prize money as an on-site withdrawal, the event shall count against the players' total as specified under a) and b) above.
 The United Cup shall not count against a player's total protected ranking allowance.